Back to all posts

 Under the social model: 'Our venue has steps.
 Steps are a barrier.
 How do we remove this barrier?'

 In the first framing, the person is the problem.
 In the second, the steps are the problem.
-The wheelchair isn't a limitation—it's a mobility tool that gives someone independence.
+The wheelchair isn't a limitation.
+It's a mobility tool that gives someone independence.
 The steps are what's limiting.

 When you train staff with a medical model mindset, you get: